All are welcome to find a spiritual home at the Church at Ascension. Father Vincent Black also has a Message of Welcome for you.

 Need To Talk?

 The Choir is collecting clothing for St. Luke’s Episcopal Church’s clothing drive.
 This clothing will be made available to the needy free of charge.
-If you would like to clean out your closet, the “re-choir-ed” clothing box is located in the choir room.
+If you would like to clean out your closet, the “re-choir-ed” clothing box is located next to the office.

 What Is The Church's Stance On...